Unit 2: The Desert Adventure

 2. Begin Your Lesson

 Opening: Write the day and date on board.
-We suggest you start the session with a song or video. (see below) Fellows and students greet each other.
+We suggest you start the session with a song or video (see below).
+Instructor and students greet each other.
 Engage in a conversation with the students about some of these familiar topics.

 o Students say: Good …!

-· Fellow says: “It’s nice to see you again.”
+· Instructor says: “It’s nice to see you again.”

 o Students say: I'm glad to see you too.
 (Explain that glad means happy.)